Signaletic operads: Signaletic operads

 \subsubsection{Messy series signaletic operads}

-Fix an integer~$k \ge 0$ and consider a syntax tree~$\tree$ on the operators~$\{\op{l}, \op{r}\}^k$ with~$n$ leaves that we label~$1, \dots, n$ from left to right.
-Assume now that $k$ cars~$c_1, \dots, c_k$ arrive sequencially at the root of~$\tree$ and that the $j$-th car~$c_j$ always follows the indication given by the leftmost remaining letter of the traffic signal at each branching node and erases this letter.
+Fix an integer~$k \ge 0$ and consider a syntax tree~$\tree$ on the operations~$\{\op{l}, \op{r}\}^k$ with~$n$ leaves that we label~$1, \dots, n$ from left to right.
+Assume now that $k$ cars~$c_1, \dots, c_k$ depart sequentially from the root of~$\tree$ and that the $j$-th car~$c_j$ always follows the indication given by the leftmost remaining letter of the traffic signal at each branching node and erases this letter.
 We call \defn{series routes} the paths followed by the $k$ cars in the syntax tree~$\tree$.
 Finally, each car~$c_j$ ends at a certain leaf labeled~$\ell_j$ and we call \defn{series destination vector} of~$\tree$ the vector~$\destVect{\ell_1, \dots, \ell_k}{n}$.
 See \cref{fig:traversingTreeSeries}.

 We say that two syntax trees~$\tree, \tree'$ on~$\Operations_k$ with the same arity are \defn{messy series $k$-signaletic equivalent} and we write~$\tree \approxeq^{\series} \tree'$ if they have the same series destination vector.